samylaumonier/meteor-redux-middlewares/README.md

 ```

 With the **subscriptions**, we can access to:
-- the data returned by our `get` function inside the `action.data` attribute.
+- the data returned by our `get` function inside the `action.payload` attribute.
-- the readiness state of the subscription inside the `action.ready` attribute.
+- the readiness state of the subscription inside the `action.payload.ready` attribute.

 # Pass extra data to the reducer